aforward/writing/blog/the-code-i-didnt-write.md

 The front end was re-written using Wordpress, but that little Mortgage API remained, unchanged and proved to be fast enough for their needs, and continues to be used to this day (2019).

-I focussed first on being _right_, and then on being _pretty_, and it turns out we didn’t need to _make it fast_ (as it was already fast enough for the use case).
+I focussed first on being _right_, and then on being _pretty_, and it turns out we didn't need to _make it fast_ (as it was already fast enough for the use case).
 Indeed some of the API payloads are large coming in at 100kb of data, but that pales in comparison to say a poorly compressed 4mb JPEG image.

 #### Let Your Email Provider Do The Filtering